danielendeg/nugetpackageupdate/specs/De%2DIdentification/Investigation-of-integration-in-runtime.md

   }
 }
 ```
-we need to search Patient with 1980-12-05, Practitioner with 1980-12-15 and Person with default DateTime.
+we need to search Patient with 1980-12-05, Practitioner with 1980-12-15 and Person with a value that will never be satisfied.

+### Modifiers and prefix
-- For ":text" modifier with token, we need to search the text part - either CodeableConcept.text, Coding.display, or Identifier.type.text.
+For ":text" modifier with token, we need to map the FHIR paths to the text part - either CodeableConcept.text, Coding.display, or Identifier.type.text.

-- **Not sure if ":missing" modifier is supported.**
+For ":missing" modifier, we are not sure whether this could be supported.
+Searching for "name:missing=true" will return all the resources that don't have a value for the name parameter.
-When the search parameter has modifier ":missing=true", if its relative FHIR path is redacted, we need to remove this condition from the query.
+If the search parameter has modifier ":missing=true" and its relative FHIR path is redacted, we need to remove this condition from the query, because every anonymized resource satisfies this condition.
-If its relative FHIR path is partially redacted zip code, we need to replace the value with a new one that no resource will ever match.
+If it's relative FHIR path is partially redacted or date-shifted, we are not sure how to handle them yet.

-**If its relative FHIR path is partially redacted or shifted date?**
+The example of prefix is shown in .

-- _text, _content, _query have empty expression in definition.
+### _text, _content, _query
 The _text and _content parameters search on the narrative of the resource and the entire content of the resource respectively.
 The _query parameter names a custom search profile that describes a specific search operation.
+_text, _content, _query have empty expression in definition.
+We are not able to map them with specific FHIR paths in anonymization configuration.
 These search parameters are not supported.

-#### Pros and cons
+## Pros and cons
 Pros:
 - It is a safe operation as no extra data is fetched from the database.